Phethile58/airbnb-clone-project/README.md

 ### 6. Search & Filters
 Allows users to search for properties based on location, price, and availability.
 Filters improve user experience by helping users find suitable listings quickly.

+## API Security

+Securing backend APIs is critical to protect user data, maintain trust, and ensure safe transactions within the Airbnb Clone project.
+The following key security measures will be implemented:

+### 1. Authentication
+Users must log in with a secure account before accessing protected endpoints.
+This ensures that only verified users can access their personal data and perform actions such as booking or listing properties.

+### 2. Authorization
+Different user roles (guest, host, admin) will have specific permissions.
+Authorization prevents users from performing actions outside of their role, such as editing another user’s bookings or listings.

+### 3. Rate Limiting
+The API will limit the number of requests a user can make in a given time frame.
+This helps prevent abuse, such as brute-force login attempts, and reduces server overload.

+### 4. Data Encryption
+Sensitive data like passwords and payment information will be encrypted both in transit (HTTPS) and at rest.
+Encryption protects user privacy and secures financial transactions.

+### 5. Input Validation
+All data received by the API will be validated to prevent malicious input.
+This protects against attacks such as SQL injection or cross-site scripting (XSS).

+**Importance:**
+These measures collectively ensure that user data, property listings, bookings, and payments remain secure.
+Strong API security protects both the users and the platform from unauthorized access, fraud, and potential breaches.